NicholasMamo/NicholasMamo/blog/content/posts/document-pivot.md

 Earlier, I took a [brief look at Topic Detection and Tracking]({{< ref "event-tracking-introduction" >}} "Event tracking: a brief introduction").
 In this post I take a look at one of the two main approaches to solving the problem: document-pivot methods.

-Picture this: you’re out and about when you hear someone say the phrase "free hamburger."
+Picture this: you're out and about when you hear someone say the phrase "free hamburger."
 You walk a few paces and you hear that wonderful, magical phrase again: "free hamburger."
-Wouldn’t you think that someone is giving away hamburgers for free?
+Wouldn't you think that someone is giving away hamburgers for free?
-That’s the intuition behind document-pivot methods in Topic Detection and Tracking.
+That's the intuition behind document-pivot methods in Topic Detection and Tracking.

 ## Document-pivot and feature-pivot methods